ekernf01/ggrn/ggrn_docker_backend/README.md

 GGRN can interface with any expression forecasting software that can run in a Docker or Singularity container.
 You need to make a Docker image and a program that will run in it.
-The folder `from_to_docker` will be "mounted" to the container, allowing files to pass in and out. `from_to_docker` will appear on the host machine in the working directory where GGRN is run, and it will appear in the Docker container at the root of the filesystem.
-Once the container finishes running, it will be deleted, but outputs in `from_to_docker` will persist; GGRN will read these and return them.
-This setup allows methods developers to use Julia, Python, R, or anything that can run on Linux, while allowing the GGRN users to operate entirely within Python.
+The folder `from_to_docker` will be "mounted" to the container, allowing files to pass in and out.

 ## Example you can modify